What do you see yourself doing in five to ten years?

 That’s a big, important, overwhelming question.
 In my experience, five to ten years is too long of a runway to come up with a concrete plan of action.
 Think about all of the things you’ve done over the last five to ten years.
 You’ve likely had some major life changes in that time.
 Planning that far into the future isn’t really a productive exercise in our fast paced world.

-- Forget the pathways that have been prescribed to you — To start any strategic planning process, I always encourage artists to consider the variety of pathways they have as artists.
-Our college degrees focused too much to think about the broad opportunities that may be available to us as artists.
-Tip: For a moment, forget your specific art and forget the degree that you earned.
-Instead, write down the specific skills you developed pursuing your art and use that as a foundation as you think about the next three years of your career.
+- Forget the pathways that have been prescribed to you — To start any strategic planning process, I always encourage twenty-somethings to consider the variety of pathways they have.
+Our college degrees focused too much to think about the broad opportunities that may be available to us as.
+Tip: For a moment, forget your specific path and forget the degree that you earned.
+Instead, write down the specific skills you developed pursuing your degree and use that as a foundation as you think about the next three years of your career.

 - Pull the levers necessary to develop the right career path — We all have wants and needs that pertain to our life and career.
 No two people are the same.
 Don’t let the advice of others dictate your path because they often took a different path than the one you’d like to pursue.
 Here are the things that will help determine your three year path: